Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Estimation Methodology

 where $\boldsymbol{d^{*}}=(d^{*}_{1},d^{*}_{2},d^{*}_{3},d^{*}_{4},d^{*}_{5})$ with $d^{\ast}_{u}=d_u-0.5+\beta_u$ for $u=1,2,\ldots,5$.
-The derivations of the full conditional distributions are provided in the Appendix \ref{Derev_alpha}-\ref{Derev_N}.
-In order to consider diffuse prior on $\delta_{l}$, one can choose the hyperparameters $\gamma_l$ and $\lambda_l$ appropriately such that variance of the prior distributions are large.
+The derivations of the full conditional distributions are provided in Sections 3.3-3.5 of the Supplementary Material.
+In order to consider diffuse prior on $\delta_{s}$, one can choose the hyperparameters $\gamma_s$ and $\lambda_s$ appropriately such that the variance of the prior distribution is large.
 The conditional posterior distribution of $N$ remains the same as provided in (\ref{cond_post_N}).
-Here also, the full conditionals are from standard family of distributions and one can use Gibbs sampler for inferential purpose and we refer the associated estimates as THBM-II.
+Here also, the full conditionals are from a standard family of distributions and one can use a Gibbs sampler for inferential purposes and the resulting estimates are referred to as THBM-II.